- National Teams

-But this is not something the BBL will have to contend with at the moment, with no players union currently existing – despite previous calls for it from the likes of GB captain Kieron Achara.
+But this is not something the BBL had to contend with, with no players union currently existing – despite previous calls for it from the likes of GB captain Kieron Achara.

-Instead the TPC is being used to predominantly try and encourage parity across the league.
+Instead the TPC was being used to predominantly try and encourage parity across the league.

 A salary cap will usually result in lower aggregate talent as the best players will play where they can earn the most, but some fans are ok with lower talent if it means the league is more competitive overall.

-“We have a Team Payments Cap as we believe it is essential to the ongoing development of the BBL as a League,” BBL Chief Operations Officer Andy Webb added.
+“We have a Team Payments Cap as we believe it is essential to the ongoing development of the BBL as a League,” BBL Chief Operations Officer Andy Webb previously said.